ePages-de/epages-docs/apps/implement-use-case.md

 ## Image Service

-To add a new image to a product, this is what you would need to do:
+### Uploading a new product image

-1. Use the [`POST` products/slideshow](page:apps-api-post-shops-shopid-products-productid-slideshow-information) endpoint and post a new image to the slideshow of the product.
+1. Use the [`POST` products/slideshow](page:apps-api-post-shops-shopid-products-productid-slideshow-information) endpoint to upload a new image to the slideshow of the product.
-If you want to replace an existing image, delete that image first using the [`DELETE` products/slideshow{imageName}](page:apps-api-delete-shops-shopid-products-productid-slideshow-imagename-information) endpoint.
+If you want to replace an existing image, delete that image first using the [`DELETE` products/slideshow/{imageName}](page:apps-api-delete-shops-shopid-products-productid-slideshow-imagename-information) endpoint.

 2. After having added a new image to the slideshow, you can assign the image to a product using the [`PATCH` products](page:apps-api-patch-shops-shopid-products-productid-information) endpoint.
 Update the product image by addressing the attribute path `productImage`.